MrJoy/frisky/README.md

 This uses [EventMachine](http://github.com/eventmachine/eventmachine), so if you're not already, getting familiar with its concepts will be helpful here.

+### This Fork

+This fork updates the [playful](http://github.com/turboladen/playful) gem, which hasn't seen updates in a while and has fallen rather severely behind some of its dependencies.

 ### Er, what's UPnP??